Key City Fire Conference Lecture Descriptions

 Instructor: Mike Wolfschmidt (Westampton Township Fire- New Jersey)

-• How to investigate/troubleshoot why a fire detection and suppression system activated
+-How to investigate/troubleshoot why a fire detection and suppression system activated when there is no apparent fire or emergency.

-• How to identify and properly utilize fire department sprinkler/standpipe connections,
+-How to identify and properly utilize fire department sprinkler/standpipe connections, including basic information for pump operators.

-• How to identify and operate water control valves for fire sprinkler systems
+-How to identify and operate water control valves for fire sprinkler systems.

-systems and when to notify the Fire Official/Fire Marshal of a Local Enforcing Agency
+-Examples of imminent hazard conditions involving fire detection and suppression systems and when to notify the Fire Official/Fire Marshal of a Local Enforcing Agency.

 “Commit to the Conversation: Planning for the Unthinkable”

-Instructors: Celeste Flynn & Sara Laird
+Instructors: Celeste Flynn & Sara Laird (Phoenix Advocates)

 Class Description: Planning is your job - you are expected to be prepared, equipped and in control when you show up for someone else's worst day.
 Have you done that for your own family - have you educated and empowered them to pick up the pieces should the unthinkable happen to you?
 Celeste and Sara will share their unique stories from the point of notification to navigating the first months and year of line of duty process and paperwork.
 They will share key planning steps and considerations as well as resources that you should know about.
 Their experience is their own and also drawn from numerous positive and negative stories they've collected over their years as part of the fire widow community.
 They will encourage thoughtful consideration of survivor planning and the need to have those conversations with yourself, your loved ones and even your fellow firefighters regardless of how uncomfortable it may be.